So today I wanted to cover whether music promotion companies are a thing. Who doesn't want to get heard, right?

 Well, no one is going to make you Kanye West famous, even for $100k.
 I mean they can sure try, but it's not going to be an easy task for either them or you.

 If it doesn't, just move on, don't waste more time.
 At this point, you have to test quite a few things before you find what works for you.

 Ok, let me give you an example.

 If you like people and you are not self-conscious and stuff, you can do more live streaming on IG and add a lot more vlog kind of stories.

 If you are more of an introvert, you are likely to post your music a lot more.
 You can also write bigger posts.

 Anyways, this is everything for today.
 Do a little research for yourselves, and start promoting!
-If you haven’t put together your music studio just yet, go check out my guide on how to build a home studio on a budget.
+If you haven't put together your music studio just yet, go check out my guide on how to build a music studio.